linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 ### View Shortcuts

 On the Text Editor Interface, press **Ctrl + Shift + ? ** to view shortcuts.
-You can also check shortcuts in Settings.
+You can also check shortcuts in the Settings.
 Proficiency in shortcuts will greatly improve your efficiency.

 ![1|hotkey](jpg/hotkey.png)